-(c) Funding of project costs and financing arrangements:
+(b) Funding of project costs and financing arrangements:

-The Ministry has funded \$488,752 and the Hospital has funded \$11,924, for the Project.
-A portion of the Ministry funded amount was financed totalling \$211,656 which is being repaid over the Project term.
+As part of the Project Funding Agreement, the Ministry has committed to fund a portion of the capital and financing costs.
+A portion of the Ministry funded amount was financed and is being repaid over the Project term.
 This financed amount has been recorded as long-term debt in the Statement of Financial Position.
-The Ministry committed funding of \$211,656, which is being received over the Project term and is recorded as a Ministry of Health capital receivable in the Statement of Financial Position.
+The Ministry-committed funding is being received over the Project term and is recorded as a Ministry of Health and Long-Term Care capital receivable in the Statement of Financial Position.